NYU-RTS/rts-docs-dev/docs/hpc/05_submitting_jobs/01_slurm_submitting_jobs.md

 python wordcount.py sample-$SLURM_ARRAY_TASK_ID.txt
 ```

-Job array submission introduces an environment variable.
-`SLURM_ARRAY_TASK_ID`, which is unique for each job array job.
-It is usually embedded somewhere so that at a job running time it's unique value is incorporated into producing a proper file name.
+Job array submission introduces an environment variable, `SLURM_ARRAY_TASK_ID`, which is unique for each job array job.
+It is usually embedded somewhere so that when a job runs, its unique value is incorporated into producing a proper file name.

 Also as shown above: two additional options `%A` and `%a`, denoting the job ID and the task ID ( i.e. job array index ) respectively, are available for specifying a job's stdout, and stderr file names.